 The Horticultural Therapy Certificate (HTC) is designed to focus on the development of HT skills and methods.
 The HTC program combines on-site training at the Chicago Botanic Garden with online distance learning.
 Upon completing the program, students will be able to explain the evidence basis, efficacy and unique benefits of horticultural therapy and to integrate horticultural therapy activities into current or future health career areas.
 They will also analyze the critical issues that horticulture therapists consider when planning programs, activities, and site design; and design and facilitate horticultural therapy sessions for individuals or groups.

 The HTC program offers unparalleled opportunities for student immersion into the field of horticultural therapy.
 This unique curriculum combines online distance learning with hands-on training and user-group interaction.
 This hybrid course design affords working adults flexibility in their schedules and keeps travel at a minimum.
-All course work is accredited through the Garden's partnership with Oakton Community College.
-Both face-to-face sessions occur onsite at the Chicago Botanic Garden.
+All Horticultural Therapy Certificate Program course work is accredited through the Garden's partnership with Oakton Community College.
+Oakton Community College manages college registration and payment, while the Chicago Botanic Garden manages the programmatic components.
+Both face-to-face sessions occur on-site at the Chicago Botanic Garden.
 No portion of the program is held at the Oakton Community College campus.
-A detailed schedule for the onsite programming will be sent to students in March and August.

-This is a limited enrollment curriculum and early submission of complete application packet is highly encouraged.
+There is a limited enrollment in the program so early submission of complete application packet is highly encouraged.

 - Minimum of 12 college-level credits from a regionally accredited college or university with a minimum grade point average of 2.5 on a 4-point scale or two years of full-time or equivalent professional experience working in settings such as hospitals, rehabilitation and vocational facilities, skilled care agencies and senior centers, community gardens, botanic gardens, schools, horticultural businesses, or prisons (employer verification required).